Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Results

 \subsection{Training on transformed images}

-We retrain the pre-trained {\sc ResNet}~\citep{He2015wrn} networks on different variants of the {\sc ImageNet}-1K dataset~\citep{Russakovsky2015} (see Methods ``Datasets and Dataset Transformations''), either using a simple circular mask (hereafter called the Cartesian dataset) or using log-polar transformed images (hereafter called the ``retinotopic'' dataset).
+We retrain pre-trained {\sc ResNet}~\citep{He2015wrn} networks on different variants of the {\sc ImageNet}-1K dataset~\citep{Russakovsky2015} (see Methods ``Datasets and Dataset Transformations''), either using a simple circular mask applied on the raw images (hereafter called the Cartesian dataset) or using log-polar transformed images (hereafter called the ``retinotopic'' dataset).
 Two variants of the training sets are also considered.
 In a first case (called the ``regular'' case), the mask or the log-polar transformed images are applied to the ``regular'' images.
-In a second case (called the ``focus'' case), the mask or the log-polar transformation is focused on the center of the \emph{bounding boxes} surrounding the objects of interest provided with the data set.
-The pre-trained networks are first re-trained on the ``regular'' version of the dataset, generating a first generation of networks, and then a second generation is trained by fine-tuning these networks on the ``focus'' dataset.
+In a second case (called the ``focus'' case), the mask or the log-polar transformation is focused on the center of the \emph{bounding boxes} surrounding the objects of interest and which are provided with the data set.
+The pre-trained networks are first re-trained on the ``regular'' version of the dataset, generating a first generation of networks, and then a second generation is trained by fine-tuning these networks on the ``focus'' dataset (see Figure~\ref{imagenet_ground_truth}).
 We then compare the classification accuracy of the original and the different re-trained networks.
+In this section we choose to express the accuracy as the percentage of correct categorization on the corresponding validation dataset.

-The baseline classification accuracy of the standard pre-trained {\sc ResNet} network, which we will call the ``raw'' network (as it has no retinotopic transformation nor training), averaged on the Cartesian test dataset is $81.7\%$.
+The baseline classification accuracy of the standard pre-trained {\sc ResNet} network, which we will call the ``raw'' network (as it has no mask, retinotopic transformation nor training), averaged on the Cartesian test dataset is $81.7\%$.
 In comparison, our re-trained networks show respectively accuracies of $78.5\%$ and $74.3\%$ on the ``regular'' Cartesian and retinotopic datasets, and $82.5\%$ and $77.4\%$ on the ``focus'' Cartesian and retinotopic datasets.
-As we can see, when fine-tuning the networks on the ``focus'' dataset, despite reducing the image resolution by cropping the image, the accuracy is improved by $4.0\%$ and $3.1\%$ respectively, demonstrating that this cropping tends to suppress distractors in the periphery and enhances average accuracy.
+As we can observe, when fine-tuning the networks on the ``focus'' dataset, despite reducing the image resolution by cropping the image, the accuracy is improved by $4.0\%$ and $3.1\%$ respectively.
+This demonstrates that this cropping tends to suppress distractors in the periphery and enhances average accuracy.